You are here: Home Managing Your ... Hospitals 101 Before Entering ... Summary

 • Get pain and other symptom relief until you enter the hospital.

 • Ask to see any consent forms in advance so you have time to consider the pros and cons of any treatment and to make any necessary changes.
-(For instance, don't agree to an associate of your doctor's performing an operation if you only want the surgeon you vetted).

 Prepare to maximize your stay in the hospital and avoid medical errors.
 Proper preparation can help minimize costs and avoid unnecessary infections.
 For instance, consider the following: